BrentDouglas/chainlink/README.md

 No extra setup is required to run the EE TCK tests.
 You will have to add the relevant profile for the container you wish to run them in, e.g.
 `mvn verify -Ptck,se,glassfish,tomee,wildfly` will run them in all the supported containers.
-Note that currently the `tr-X` profiles won't work, and most of the extensions probably won't work in wildfly yet.
+Note that currently the `tr-X` profiles will only work against the `se` profile, and most of the extensions probably won't work in wildfly yet.

-## Remote transports
+## Remote transport tests

 Some transports are designed to run on multiple JVM's, one owned by failsafe and one other chainlink process.
 You can configure the second